Partners and sponsors

 Go to website

-France Bleu is the No. 1 media for local life, with 44 radio stations throughout France.
-France Bleu ranks among the TOP 3 media brands (radio/TV category) thanks to its digital offering, which attracts more than 10 million unique visitors per month.
-All year round, France Bleu Vaucluse informs and accompanies Vaucluse residents in their daily lives, throughout the territory and as close as possible to their centers of interest, and is committed to promoting "short circuits", the local economy, culture and those who are the pride of the Vaucluse.
+ICI Vacluse is the No. 1 media for local life, with 44 radio stations throughout France.
+ICI ranks among the top three media brands (radio/TV category) thanks to its digital offering, attracting over 10 million unique visitors per month.
+Year-round, ICI Vaucluse informs and supports the people of Vaucluse in their daily lives, staying close to their interests and present throughout the region.
+Committed to promoting short supply chains, the local economy, culture, and those who make Vaucluse proud, ICI Vaucluse plays an essential role in the community.

 Go to website